 Horizontal furnaces are strategically engineered for a wide array of tight-space installations, and fit into tight, previously unused spaces including attics, or crawl spaces.
 Air goes in one end and comes out the other.
 It goes along its length, and makes them suitable for standard low-ceiling plenums.

-Fuel Options We Specialize In:
+Fuel Options Our Network Specializes In:

-• Electric Furnaces: These furnaces use electric resistance to heat air, and there are no on-site combustion emissions.
+- Electric Furnaces: These furnaces use electric resistance to heat air, and there are no on-site combustion emissions.
 They’re easier to install and may be a good option for all-electric homes or smaller spaces.

 Choosing the Right Furnace: What to Consider for Your Home

-• Efficiency Goals (AFUE): Consider “Annual Fuel Utilization Efficiency (AFUE)” for an efficiency check.
+- Efficiency Goals (AFUE): Consider “Annual Fuel Utilization Efficiency (AFUE)” for an efficiency check.
 Standard efficiency may be 80%, but high efficiency condensing furnaces can achieve as high as 90-98% AFUE, lowering fuel usage.

-Our Professional Installation Services for Furnaces: Your Safety is Assured
+Professional Installation Services for Furnaces: Your Safety is Assured

 Precise Venting & Duct Connections:

-• For traditional furnaces, it is important to have flue pipe properly installed to the chimney, with correct pitch and secure connections.
+- For traditional furnaces, it is important to have flue pipe properly installed to the chimney, with correct pitch and secure connections.

-• PVC venting for high-efficiency condensing furnaces must be sloped properly for condensate to drain and have the right termination.
+- PVC venting for high-efficiency condensing furnaces must be sloped properly for condensate to drain and have the right termination.

-• Having tight duct connections to prevent air leakage.
+- Having tight duct connections to prevent air leakage.

 Electrical & Fuel Connections: Certified technicians safely and securely wire and connect all gas/oil lines.